Missouri Route 465

+Former state highway in Missouri, U.S.

 Route 465 was a short highway in southern Missouri.
 It followed Ozark Mountain Highroad northwest of Branson.
 The southern terminus was at Route 76, while the northern terminus was at U.S. Route 65 north of Branson.
 There were plans to eventually reconnect the route to US 65.

 Route description

 Route 465 began at an interchange with Route 76 northwest of Branson in Stone County.
 A stub of the freeway with ghost ramps continues a short distance south of the interchange.
 From the junction with Route 76, the four-lane freeway headed north through wooded hilly areas, curving to the northeast.
 The median widened and the road entered Taney County before heading to the north again.
 The route turned to the east, the median narrowing before an interchange with Route 248.
 Past this interchange, the highway continued east through more rural areas.
 The freeway ended as the road came to an at-grade intersection with Adair Road.
 Route 465 went east as a four-lane undivided road for a short distance before ending at an interchange with US 65, where Route 76 now leaves the Highroad to run concurrently along US 65 to downtown Branson.
 The road continues past US 65 as Route F.